Alveo/hcsvlab-docs/WebApp.md

 **Install RVM and Ruby**

-On the web server, depending on what other playbooks you've run, [RVM](http://rvm.io) may already be installed.
+On the web server, depending on what playbooks you've run, [RVM](http://rvm.io) may already be installed.

 If so: